 B1.
-The ability to independently collect, assess and apply relevant facts, law, cases and literature in order to solve complex issues in the field of public international law; for the track International Human Rights Law in particular in the field of international human rights law.
+The ability to independently collect, assess and apply relevant facts, law, cases and literature in order to solve complex issues in the field of public international law.

 B2.
-To develop the academic skills to be able to independently undertake legal research aimed at contributing to the further development of international law and to enhancing its role in society, taking into account the relevant extra-legal dimensions; for the track International Human Rights Law in particular in the field of international human rights law.
+To develop the academic skills to be able to independently undertake legal research aimed at contributing to the further development of international law, applying the relevant academic and professional standards of responsible research, and to enhancing its role in society, taking into account the relevant extra-legal dimensions.

 B3.
-The ability to independently participate in the public international Human Rights Law in particular in the field of international human rights law.
+The ability to independently participate in the public international law discourse among (national and/or international) colleagues.

 B4.
-The ability to comprehensively convey to an international and diverse group of colleagues and the public a complex argumentation in the field of public international law both orally and in written form, in English; for the track International Human Rights Law in particular in the field of international human rights law.
+The ability to comprehensively convey to an international and diverse group of colleagues and the public a complex argumentation in the field of public international law both orally and in written form, in English.